edwardrowe/user-configs/README.md

 # Installation
 1) Clone this repo into a new folder, prefably somewhere in your user (~/Development/user-configs)

-1) Create a sym-link for the git config to get git aliases: `ln -s ~/Development/user-configs/.gitconfig .gitconfig`
+1) Create a sym-link for the git config to get git aliases: `ln -s ~/Development/user-configs/.gitconfig ~/.gitconfig`

 1) Create a symbolic link to the .bash_profile, in order to keep them up to date with the repo: `ln -s ~/Development/user-configs/.bash_profile .bash_profile`